Updated June 30, 2020

 Does washing hands with soap and water help?
 Is antibacterial necessary?

 Yes, washing your hands with soap and water for at least 20 seconds is a sound preventative measure, and should especially be done before eating, handling food, or touching your face.
-If you cannot wash your hands, use a hand sanitizer with a content of at least 60% alcohol.11
+Here is a helpful guide to how to properly wash your hands.19 If you cannot wash your hands, use a hand sanitizer with a content of at least 60% alcohol.11

 What else can I do to maintain wellness?